Quick Start#

 net.deploy_routing(paths, routing_mode="Per-hop")

-Monitor with OpenOptics Dashboard#
+Monitor with the OpenOptics Dashboard#